MA Economics

 The minimum academic requirements for admission into the MA program is Honours BA in Economics.
 The university requires entering Master’s students to have maintained a B+ average in courses (relevant to the Master’s program they are entering) during the final two years of their undergraduate programs.

-Successful applicants typically possess a major in Economics.
 However, a minor in Economics may also be acceptable, as the program is open to students who do not have an economics major but who have sufficient training in economics, mathematics and statistics (e.g., students with a minor in economics).
-Please consider applying to the MAEP in this situation.

 In order for your online application to be considered complete, please ensure the following items have been uploaded prior to submission:

-- **English proficiency requirements (if applicable) Originals must be sent directly to the Department of Economics
+• English proficiency requirements (if applicable).
+Originals sent directly to the Department of Economics.*

 A student whose native language is not English, and who has not completed an English-language degree in a predominantly English-speaking country, must submit a TOEFL or IELTS (Academic) score.
 The minimum acceptable TOEFL score for the Dept of Economics is 580 (237 on the computerized exam; 92 iBT); the minimum acceptable IELTS score is 7.5.
 Please note, the minimum requirement for the Dept of Economics is higher than the School of Graduate Studies minimum of 6.5.